lhbikos/ReCenterPsychStats/docs/10-MixedANOVA.md

 [Screencast Link]()

 *If you wanted to use this example and dataset as a basis for a homework assignment, you could choose a different dependent variable.
-I chose the traditional pedagogy subscale.
-Two other subscales include socially responsive pedagogy and valued by the student.*
+I chose the socially responsive pedagogy subscale.
+Two other subscales include traditional pedagogy and valued by the student.*

-*If you wanted to use this example and dataset as a basis for a homework assignment, you could... *

 ### Working the Problem with R and R Packages

 #### Narrate the research vignette, describing the IV and DV.